A telemarketer can call me any time of day.

 by selecting random numbers to call

-from companies that you deal with
+from companies you deal with

 Don't share your phone number widely